ProjectMAC/propagators/doc/programmer-guide.rst

 Scheme both to get anything out of reading this document and to program Scheme-Propagators.

-I also assume you know who I am.
+Finally, I assume you know who I am.
 Scheme-Propagators is enough a prototype that I can make no guarantees about your mileage with it unless you are in range to ask me questions.